Do Rolling Office Chairs Damage Wood Floors?

-Why Do Rolling Chair Wheels Damage Hardwood Floors?
+Why Do Rolling Chairs Damage Hardwood Floors?

 The problem isn’t your chair or how you use it.
 The main issue is the type of wheels attached to your seat.